Serverless5GC: Private 5G Core Deployment via a Procedure-as-a-Function Architecture: Evaluation

 \textit{Orchestration dominance.} \texttt{amf-initial-registration} accounts for 46.5\% of total function compute time but only 12.5\% of invocations, orchestrating 7 downstream calls to 5 functions.
 This decomposition enables fine-grained scaling: orchestration functions can be allocated more resources without over-provisioning simple lookups where UDM and AUSF functions each complete in under 1\,ms.

-\textit{Burst resilience without pre-provisioning.} Under burst traffic (50~reg/s, 2.5$\times$ the sustained high rate), the serverless architecture absorbs the spike with comparable end-to-end latency (435\,ms burst vs.\ 406\,ms medium, $+$7\%) and internal function execution increasing by only $+$2.4\%.
+\textit{Burst resilience without pre-provisioning.} Under burst traffic (50~reg/s, 2.5$\times$ the sustained high rate), the serverless architecture absorbs the spike with comparable end-to-end latency (435\,ms burst vs.\ 406\,ms medium, $+$7\%) and with internal function execution time increasing by only $+$1.7\%.
 No pre-scaling, capacity reservation, or manual intervention was required, which suits event-driven deployments (stadiums, festivals, disaster recovery).

-\textit{Protocol translation overhead.} The total internal function execution time (15.56\,ms for 8 invocations) represents 3.4\% of the average end-to-end registration latency (456.5\,ms).
-The remainder is dominated by the multi-step NAS procedure inherent to 3GPP registration (three SCTP round trips) plus UE-side cryptographic processing.
-Serverless invocation overhead is therefore negligible relative to protocol-inherent latency.
+\textit{Protocol translation overhead.} The total internal function execution time (16.5\,ms for 8 invocations) represents 3.7\% of the end-to-end registration latency (444\,ms).
+The remainder is dominated by the NAS procedure inherent to 3GPP registration (NAS round trips over the radio interface) plus UE-side cryptographic processing.
+Serverless invocation overhead is negligible relative to protocol-inherent latency.